 20 Million people visit Mexico each year.
 So far (and not to take away from the tragedy and seriousness of it) only a handful of innocent tourists have been caught in the crossfire.

 That means you are 4 times more likely to be injured by your own Christmas present than a Mexican drug lord.
-I'm just saying. over 5 years ago
+I'm just saying. almost 6 years ago

 I travel to Rocky Point every year.
 In fact, I'm already booked for May!
 I can't WAIT!
 What we've seen so far is a LOT more security and police showing on the highway from Lukeville to Rocky Point.
 Don't be surprised to see Federales blowing by you on the highway, or sitting in town.
 That's a big change from a few years ago where you might see one or two the whole trip.
 Last time we saw five, just on the way down to Rocky Point (all either passed us or had semi trucks pulled over.)
 Thankfully Puerto Penasco has been pretty far removed from the violence you see elsewhere.